paypal/openapilint/docs/common.md

 ## `nested properties`

-Properties within object types may be referenced in rules.
+Properties within object types may be referenced in rules using dot notation.
 For example this is a custom response rule that ensures that all non-empty responses are of type object.

 ```json
 "responses-custom": [